mdupont315/cart-react-frontend/README.md

 Navigation Bar is the topmost layer or bar of our website.
-In this bar, you find the various types of the menus like Mobile & Tablets , Television, Audio, Camera, Home Appliances, Accessories, Personal Care etc.
+In this bar, you find various types of the menus like Mobile & Tablets, Televisions, Audio, Camera, Home Appliances, Accessories, Personal Care, etc.